MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-sau-e-invoices.md

 2. Select a customer, and then, on the Action Pane, on the **Customer** tab, in the **Registration** group, select **Registration IDs**.
 3. On the **Registration ID** FastTab, select **Add** to create a registration ID.
 5. In the **Registration type** field, select the registration type that you created in the [Configure registration numbers](#configure-registration-numbers) section earlier in this topic.
 6. In the **Registration number** field, enter a valid customer registration number.
+This number will be then used as customer's commercial registration identifier.

 ## Configure sales tax codes